failure-driven/layered-testing-presentation/submission.md

-  Selena Small from New Zealand and Polish born folk dancing Michael Milewski joining forces in building quality software and taking pairing, testing and developer practices to a new level at a small Melbourne based B2B startup in the fresho food industry, Fresho!
+  Selena Small from New Zealand and Polish born folk dancing Michael Milewski joining forces in building quality software and taking pairing, testing and developer practices to a new level at a small Melbourne based B2B startup in the fresh food industry, Fresho!

 _notes: could focus more on other aims in development, hackathons, rails camps, running, put coding ahead of partying_